albertomh/Vartija/README.md

 AWS_SECRET_ACCESS_KEY=<SECRET>
 AWS_REGION=eu-west-1
 ```
-This will be automatically be picked up by docker-compose when developing locally.
+This will be picked up by docker-compose when developing locally.

 **Optional (VS Code users)**
 Add the [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and